emsalcengiz/Todo-App/README.md

 # Todo-App
-Todo app using Flask and SqlAlchemy
+Todo app using Flask and ORM, SqlAlchemy